avanicachristian/later-test/README.md

 ###### Issues Found:
 ``````
 The Link Image Url's was incorrect as it was redirecting to wrong url for both the products
+The screenshots and Reports can be found inside Report folder as well as Issues Tab